loictonneau75/thewebsite/README.md

 ```

+>  I recommend using the complementary color as your secondary color.
+To calculate a complementary color in RGB, subtract each component from 255 or go to [canva color-wheel](https://www.canva.com/colors/color-wheel/)

 ### Change a Color

 To change the site’s color theme, simply **edit one or more values** in this map.